acceleratedscience/open-ad-toolkit/README.md

 -   **Working with Notebooks**

-    -   From the installation directory, start Jupyter Lab or jupyter Notebooks:

-            jupyter lab
-            jupyter notebook

     -   Magic commands are implemented by the adccl.ipynb file and are invoked by the `%adccl` prefix.
 For example: